1x12HD/how-to-reset-not-interested-list-on-steam-using-javascript/README.md

 Use Responsibly: Please use this tool responsibly and in accordance with Steam's terms of service.
 It's intended for personal use to manage your 'Not Interested' list.

-## How to Paste the Code in Your Browser - Video
+## How to Paste the Code in Your Browser
 ![How to reset Not Interested list](https://github.com/0x12HD/How-to-Reset-Not-Interested-List-on-Steam/assets/123062939/440ac70c-0cbc-45ef-9d66-44f9fd621d0e)